aurollan/Embedded_C_STM32F3/readme_startup.md

 when device shutdown).
 When your device is plugged, first called function is Reset_handler.
 This is the function in the startup file.
-When shutting down, all data stored in RAM is lost.
+When shutting down, all data stored in RAM is lost but our startup function is read from FLASH and at start it will be called.

 ## Where do your file come from ?
 Currently startup file in each project come from: